-To ensure successful, effective, and inclusive workshops within ShapingBio, the following step-wise guidelines are provided based on Creswell (2014):
+To ensure successful, effective, and inclusive workshops within ShapingBio, the following step-wise guidelines were provided based on Creswell (2014):

 - 1. Define workshop objectives: Clearly outline the workshop's objectives and desired outcomes, ensuring alignment with the overall goals and priorities of the ShapingBio project. - 2.
 Design the workshop agenda: Develop a structured workshop agenda that incorporates various interactive activities and methods, such as ice-breakers, group discussions, brainstorming sessions, presentations, and case studies.
 Ensure the agenda is flexible and adaptable to the needs and interests of the participants. - 3.
 Invite and confirm participants: Send out invitations to potential participants, providing clear information about the workshop's objectives, agenda, and logistics.
 Follow up with confirmations and any additional details, as necessary. - 4.
-Prepare materials and resources: Gather and prepare all necessary materials and resources for the workshop, including presentations, handouts, and any equipment or supplies needed for the activities. - 5.
+Prepare materials and resources: Gather and prepare all necessary materials and resources for the workshop, including presentations, handouts, and any equipment or supplies needed for the activities.
+This step also included the organization of backups in case of need, and the creation of a group chat for internal discussion during events. - 5.
 Facilitate the workshop: Begin the workshop by setting the context and objectives, and establishing a welcoming and inclusive atmosphere.
 Actively facilitate the workshop activities, ensuring all participants have the opportunity to contribute and engage in the discussions.
-Be prepared to adapt the agenda and activities based on the dynamics and emerging themes during the workshop. - 6.
-Document and summarize the outcomes: Capture the key insights, ideas, and recommendations generated during the workshop, either through note-taking, audio recordings, or visual documentation.
-Summarize the outcomes in a clear and accessible format, highlighting the main themes and findings. - 7.
-Evaluate and follow up: Gather feedback from the participants on the workshop's effectiveness and relevance, using evaluation forms or informal discussions.
-Follow up with participants after the workshop, sharing the outcomes and any next steps or opportunities for further collaboration.
+Be prepared to adapt the agenda and activities based on the dynamics and emerging themes during the workshop.

+- 6. Document and summarize the outcomes: Capture the key insights, ideas, and recommendations generated during the workshop, either through note-taking, audio recordings, or visual documentation.
+Summarize the outcomes in a clear and accessible format, highlighting the main themes and findings. - Evaluate and follow up: Gather feedback from the participants on the workshop's effectiveness and relevance, using evaluation forms or informal discussions.
+Follow up with participants after the workshop, sharing the outcomes and any next steps or opportunities for further collaboration (see figure 2 below)